trophygeek/universalvideomaximizer/README.md

 # License
-Because AI bots are crawling code and putting it behind paywalls, this code is now Create Commons Attributed.
-You can use the code in your own projects to make them better, sell your product, but you cannot turn around and sell my code.
+Because AI bots are crawling code and putting results behind paywalls, this code is now Create Commons Attributed.
+You can use the code in your own projects to make them better but you cannot turn around and sell my open source code.

+Please use it to create more awesome, free extensions, but do not just not clone this extension and and charge for it.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]